Lessons learnt and way forward

 Developing mechanisms to deal with situations of complex or unclear employment relationships, for example through alternative financing arrangements

-Establish coordination mechanisms and clarify the applicable legislation and institutional arrangements
+Establishing coordination mechanisms and clarifying the applicable legislation and institutional arrangements

-- Clarify the applicable legislation and institutional arrangements to ensure social protection in the case of cross-border arrangements.
+- Clarifying the applicable legislation and institutional arrangements to ensure social protection in the case of cross-border arrangements.